Friday, June 02, 2017

 So yeah, I read this week that picking your nose and eating it is good for you.
 It boosts your immune system.

 I took great pleasure in telling my boys this.
-Both are bogie munchers and they were delighted with this news.

 I had been told for the past 46 years it was bad for you and I have been dutifully passing on this message.
 I won't take up this habit but the boys will be boys and it will save me from telling them off for it.